mapbox/assembly/README.md

   - [postcss-custom-media](https://github.com/postcss/postcss-custom-media) allows us to use variables for media queries, with the [CSS custom media queries syntax](https://www.w3.org/TR/2016/WD-mediaqueries-4-20160126/#custom-mq).
   - [concat-with-sourcemaps](https://github.com/floridoo/concat-with-sourcemaps) allows us to split our CSS into multiple stylesheets.
 - [stylelint](http://stylelint.io/) lints our CSS.
-- SVGs
-  - [svgstore](https://github.com/svgstore/svgstore) compiles our SVGs into a SVG "sprite" of sorts, allowing us to use [the latest and greatest SVG-based icon system](https://css-tricks.com/svg-sprites-use-better-icon-fonts/).
 - Documentation
   - [documentation-css](https://github.com/documentationjs/documentation-css) parses annotation comments in the CSS, outputting objects that can be used to build documentation.
 - [Browsersync](https://browsersync.io) provides a fancy development server.